Qovery/qovery-client-javascript/docs/ProjectSecretApi.md

 ## createProjectSecretOverride

-> SecretResponse createProjectSecretOverride(projectId, secretId, opts)
+> Secret createProjectSecretOverride(projectId, secretId, opts)

 Create a secret override at the project level